SierraRhodes/rwb/README.md

 11:25: Watch videos how how to import 3D models from Blender and use it with Three.Js 11:52 Look up wireframes and try to create one

-Sept 7
+Sept 7th
 10:00: Work on Login/Logout funcntionality
 11:15: Use Authentication from Firestore
 12:30: Create basic splash page
 01:02: Create a database
-01:14: Troubleshoot adding new story to the user's list of stories
+01:34: Read documentation on how I should structure my database 02:14: Troubleshoot adding new story to the user's list of stories

+Sep 14th
+11:00am: Work on CRUD functionality
+1:50pm: Incorporated CRUD functionality into stories and chapters 1:51pm: Troubleshoot chapters length not displaying correctly in story list component 1:53pm: Begin thinking on how I want the UI/UX to look like

 ```